LancersDevTeam/rnb/README.md

 ## Development

+### Basic operation

+- ios: Press Cmd+R to reload, Cmd+D or shake for dev menu.
+- android: Double tap R on your keyboard to reload, Shake or press menu button for dev menu.

 ### Type check

 We do not check type of third party packages.
 We may encounter `Required module not found` error in code importing third party packages.